 In honor of Samantha and Jodi, Madison and her best friend, Rye, 'recreated' The Roses.
 And although they continue to practice the original vision and ideology set forth by Jodi and Samantha, The Roses have evolved into a vicious female street gang, determined to protect themselves and their ruthless, profitable illegal merchandising business against corrupt law officers, corporate moguls, rival street gangs and suspicious parents.

 The Daughters of Hustle will change your life forever.

 Written by Jodi McCormick

 “This groundbreaking book series exposes the shocking level of sexual abuse against women in the US military, and how the victims are ignored, their wounds left untended, and how the psychological damage festers silently, poisoning their lives, as the survivors are expected to carry on, facing their attacker on a daily basis.
 Beautifully written.”

 - Marsha Collins

 “Through ambition, unity and education, she starts to see a way out and begins to find new hope and fire through her "sisters."
 She gives us a guided tour through hell and shows us how to survive in hypocritical and murderous world.”

 - Juliette Sanderson

-“As with “The Sopranos,” “Daughters” has plenty of guns and violence, but it prefers to find its drama in the dialogue, in the internal struggles of the characters.
+“As with The Sopranos, the story has plenty of guns and violence, but it prefers to find its drama in the dialogue, in the internal struggles of the characters.
 Here, of course, there’s a much larger Shakespearean mythology at work.”

 - Mitchell Douglass